SQream/sqream_docs/getting_started/managing_your_resources.rst

 Cluster Management
 ------------------

 Managing a BLUE cluster involves two core aspects: pools and Workers.
-Pools serve as organized resource compartments, enabling strategic allocation of Workers based on specific needs.
+Pools serve as organized resource compartments, enabling strategic allocation of Workers based on specific compute power needs.
 Workers, operating within these pools, execute tasks and process data.
-By adjusting the number of Workers in each pool, users can optimize resource usage, ensuring efficient task execution and effective utilization of the cluster's capabilities.
+By adjusting the number of Workers in each pool, users can optimize resource usage, ensuring efficient compute power and task execution while effectively utilizing the cluster's capabilities.

 Pools
 ^^^^^